Corporate Massage aside, Mindfulness practices have been leveraged and made available within workplaces for some time and we’re advocates.

 Our experience of corporate massage as mindfulness

-Can the above described state be achieved by means other than through mindfulness meditation?
+Can the above-described state be achieved by means other than through ‘traditional’ mindfulness meditation?

 Our almost 20 years of providing short massage sessions to individuals in workplaces and at events all over Australia has highlighted the correlation between short massage sessions of 10-15 minutes and similar length mindful meditation practice.

-They both provide the individual with the opportunity to focus their awareness on their thoughts, their breath and their body.
+They both provide the individual with the opportunity to focus their awareness on their breath, the sensations in their body and just, being.

 In the case of massage, with greater focus and awareness on their body and the related sensations from being touched.

-And massage is a non-discipline.
+And importantly in our overly-disciplined lives, massage is a non-discipline.
 You don’t need to do anything.

 Where massage comes into its own however is that it incorporates human touch and thus connection.
 It is about one person in relationship with another.
 Physically, emotionally and spiritually.

-It provides us with a different way to ‘look inside’ and focus their awareness on what they think, see, hear and feel.
+It provides us all with a different way to ‘look inside’ and focus our awareness on what we sense, see, hear and feel.

 Neither one is better than the other – they are simply different in their approach and can both be viewed in ways other than what is commonly perceived.